UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton-argument.lagda.md

 For fixed 2-loops, we will call the resulting identification "the Eckmann-Hilton term".
 In this file we will give two different constructions of this identification, one that corresponds to the more algebraic statement and one that corresponds to the more homotopy theoretic statement.
+We will call the constructions themselves "the Eckmann-Hilton argument".

 ## Definitions